-Thrifting is one of the cheapest and most sustainable ways to shop for clothes (and costumes as Halloween approaches!), and Boston has no shortage of super-cool thrift shops where you can browse around.
-Our list of 11 thrift stores includes boutiques and chains of all price ranges and styles, but no matter where you go, you’ll be certain to leave with a unique find!
+Thrifting is one of the cheapest and most sustainable ways to shop for clothes and costumes and Boston has no shortage of super-cool thrift shops where you source some gems.
+Our list of thrift stores in Boston and beyond includes boutiques and chains of all price ranges and styles, but no matter where you go, you’ll be certain to leave with a unique find!

 At Vivant Vintage, western flair meets rock-and-roll vibes to create the perfect spot to curate your new aesthetic.
 Vivant Vintage boasts a great assortment of affordable second-hand apparel, accessories, and housewares, as well as local artist-made products.
 You really can’t miss it when you walk past, either—the exterior has two massive and colorful murals, perfect for a photo op after your shopping trip!

-Find Vivant Vintage on 318 Lincoln Street in Allston.
+Find Vivant Vintage at 332 Newbury Street and 318 Lincoln Street.

 2. The Garment District, Cambridge